locationtech-archived/geoperil/QUALITY.md

 * Licenses without file extension:
 * Missing licenses:
 * Unused licenses:
-* Used licenses: Apache-2.0
+* Used licenses: Apache-2.0, CC0-1.0
 * Read errors: 0
-* Files with copyright information: 141 / 142
+* Files with copyright information: 142 / 142
-* Files with license information: 141 / 142
+* Files with license information: 142 / 142

-Unfortunately, your project is not compliant with version 3.0 of the REUSE Specification :-(
+Congratulations!
+Your project is compliant with version 3.0 of the REUSE Specification :-)